PROJECTS AND PRIORITIES

 The course is held in cooperation with ICCROM (The International Centre for the Study of the Preservation and Restoration of Cultural Property) and NTNU (the Norwegian University of Science and Technology).

-The aim of the ICWCT is to promote cultural understanding and research in the field of wood conservation, and to be a resource for the work of the individual participants.
+The aim of the ICWCT is to promote cultural understanding and research in the field of wood conservation, and to be a resource for the work of the individual participant.
 The course is directed towards mid-career professionals; architects, engineers, object conservators and craftsmen who have been working for some years within the field of wood conservation.
+20 participants from all over the world will be admitted to the course and we also encourage Norwegian participants to apply.

 Contact information